BluestoneInstitute/training_R_programming/README.md

 ### Videos

 * [Importing Data Into R (45:00)](https://www.rstudio.com/resources/webinars/importing-data-into-r/)
   * _Note:_ Focus on the discussion of Tabular Data (0:00 - 12:30).
-The rest of the video covers Hierarchical, Relational, and Distributed data types.
+The rest of the video is optional and covers Hierarchical, Relational, and Distributed data types.
 These data types are not as common in economic research as Tabular Data.

 ### Sample Code
 ```R